A poet and writer of the natural world, Terri Glass mentored under poets William Stafford and Robert Bly.c

 She has taught adults classes in venues ranging from bookstores to senior centers to wildlife centers.
 Terri has conducted a Poetry and Nature class at the College of Marin.
 She has presented workshops for educators and therapists for the River of Words program, the National Poetry Therapy Association, and the International ChildSpirit Conference.

 Familiar with the book circuit, Terri has held readings at bookstores such as Book Passages, Copperfields, A Clean Well-Lighted Place for Books, The Book Depot, Borders Books, Cody’s, and Mo’s Books.
-She has read her poetry in open spaces, at poetry festivals, and in poetry series sponsored by Poets & Writers in Nevada, Ventura, and Mendocino Counties.
+She has read her poetry in open spaces, at poetry festivals, and in poetry series sponsored by Poets & Writers in Nevada, Shasta, Ventura, and Mendocino Counties.